thepaqui/42_so_long/README.md

 You can then use your own textures by creating a new folder in the `textures` folder.
 In it, you'll need spritesheets with these names:
 - `map.xpm`,
+- `bg.xpm` -> will display starting from the window's bottom, tiles horizontally only, fills the window vertically with the first sprite,
 - `coin.xpm`,
 - `player.xpm`,
+- `end_bg.xpm`,
 - `font.xpm`.

 If you're doing this to the bonuses, also add:
-- `bg.xpm` -> will display starting from the window's bottom, tiles horizontally only, fills the window vertically with the first sprite,
 - `cursor.xpm`,
 - `projectile.xpm`,
 - `enemy_fly_h.xpm`,